gobolinux/Documentation/content/Howtos/Set-external-mailto-handler-in-Firefox.md

 it:

 1. Open Firefox
-2. In the address bar go to the page "<about:config>"
+2. In the address bar go to the page <about:config>
 3. First look for the value of `network.protocol-handler.expose.mailto` and set it to `true`
     1. If the value doesn't exists right-click and under "New" choose